cognitivetech/ollama-ebook-summary/README.md

 4. After that, of course, I had to test out various [system prompts](#round-4-system-prompts) to see which would perform the best.

-5. This will culminate in a battle between user prompts, where I determine what is the exact best prompt to generate summaries requiring the least post-processing, by me.
+5. Next, I tried a few, [user prompts](#round-5-user-prompt), to determine what is the exact best prompt to generate summaries that require the least post-processing, by me.

+6. Coming soon: ranking a dozen models for summarization.

-6. These tests will need to be repeated on an iterative basis, for each LLM, and for determining the effectiveness of any refinement in our processes.
+7. Ultimately, this type of testing should be conducted for each LLM, and for determining the effectiveness of any refinement in our processes.
+Only once each model has been targeted to its most ideal conditions can they be properly ranked against each-other.

 ## Rankings